ScottPlot/ScottPlot/README.md

 ## About ScottPlot

 ScottPlot was created by [Scott Harden](http://www.SWHarden.com/) ([Harden Technologies, LLC](http://tech.swharden.com)) with many contributions from the user community.
-Additional resources (such as version-specific documentation, demos, and cookbooks) can be found at the ScottPlot website http://swharden.com/scottplot/